 In January 2017, the Financial Accounting Standards Board ("FASB") issued Accounting Standards Update ("ASU") No. 2017-04, "Simplifying the Test for Goodwill Impairment."
 It eliminates Step 2 from the goodwill impairment test and an entity should recognize an impairment charge for the amount by which the carrying amount of goodwill exceeds the reporting unit's fair value, not to exceed the carrying amount of goodwill.
-This guidance is effective for annual and any interim impairment tests in fiscal years beginning after December 15, 2019.
-The Company does not expect this guidance to have any impact on its Consolidated Financial Statements.
+This guidance is effective for annual and any interim impairment tests starting January 1, 2020.
+The Company does not expect this guidance to have any impact on its consolidated financial statements.